 To start, dry your chicken on both sides and cut off any extra fat if it’s needed.

 Sprinkle one side with half of the seasoning.

-Once your pan is hot, add the chicken tender.
+Once your pan is hot, add the chicken tenders.
 Cook your chicken 3 minutes on one side or until chicken starts to turn white on the edge and pulls away from the pan.

 Tip (and a word of caution!): Don’t flip or check your chicken early because it’ll prevent searing magic!

 Once your chicken is ready, flip it over.
 Your pan-seared chicken tenders should be golden brown on the side you just cooked.

 Sprinkle with the remaining seasoning on the chicken while the second side cooks.